Logo

 In this guide

-But if you’re feeling conflicted about whether it’s the right time to buy a property, knowledge is power.
+But despite this, first-time buyers are still determined to overcome these challenges to get a place of their own.
+So if you're feeling conflicted about whether it’s the right time to buy a property, remortgage or move up the ladder - knowledge is power.
 Let’s take a deep breath, and dive into it.

 A first-time buyer who bought at the peak of the market in 2008, might have initially felt incredibly unlucky due to the crash in house prices that followed.